Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Brahma Lodge has 13 active public transport stops, all of which are bus stops.
-These stops are served by 19 different routes that together facilitate 981 weekly passenger trips.
-The accessibility of public transport in Brahma Lodge is rated as good, with residents typically living 223 meters away from the nearest stop.
+Brahma Lodge has 13 active public transport stops, all serving buses.
+These stops are covered by 19 different routes that collectively offer 981 weekly passenger trips.
+The area's transport accessibility is rated good, with residents typically located 223 meters from the nearest stop.
+In this primarily residential area, most commuters travel outward.
+Cars remain the dominant mode of transport at 90%, while buses account for 6%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport